raymonstah/RLEscript/README.md

 This program currently reads in files, and outputs the encoded/decoded format.
 The next update should output as a new file.

+Complexity: O(n), but can anyone confirm?

+Bugs: There may be an unitialized variable somewhere..